…how I stretch each NFL weekend to a full week of fitness and entertainment.

 Have some way of exercising while you watch football.
 I like a treadmill or bike with a TV/laptop/tablet for this; specifically, I mounted a tiny screen right in my face above a treadmill.
 The only downside of treadmills and exercise bikes is that they’re boring, and this won’t be a problem, because football.
 Game Pass on a PC or Mac is significantly preferred over the mobile-device version, because a big part of what will make this work is your ability to fast-forward between plays, which is much easier with a keyboard, and which is much better-supported in the Game Pass web thing (compared to the mobile app) anyway.
 If you follow my recommendation and go the PC/Mac route here, I recommend getting a tiny wireless keyboard like this one, which you can hold in one hand and easily operate a single button on, even on a treadmill.

-Game Pass tells who who won playoff and week 17 games.
+Game Pass now tells who won playoff and week 17 games.
 You can block “scores”, but there is a useless widget that pops up any time you move the mouse that tells you the schedule for the most recent week (not the week you’re currently watching, the most recent calendar week), which is equivalent to telling you the scores of the previous week once you get to week 17:

 I guess Washington won this game, I don’t need to see the end!